Care

 Tip 1: Use Low Heat

 The primary reason that food burns is because it was cooked on high heat.
-While many new home cooks turn to high heat because it seems more efficient, it often leads to burnt, overcooked food–and cookware.
-Fortunately, high-quality Non Stick like Made In’s is capable of doing more with less heat.
+While many new home cooks turn their stoves to high heat because it seems more efficient, it often leads to burnt, overcooked food (and cookware).
+Fortunately, high-quality non stick pans, like our ProCoat Collection, are capable of doing more with less heat.

 Tip 2: Avoid Metal Utensils

 We love metal spatulas, whisks, and spoons, but not while using non stick.
-Metal utensils have the potential to scrape the non stick coating off, so we recommend sticking with wood or other non stick-friendly utensils.
+Metal utensils have sharp edges with the potential to scrape the non stick coating off, so we recommend sticking with wood or other non stick-friendly utensils.

 Tip 3: Keep Watch